angelrbolivar/angelrbolivar-soc-portfolio/labs/azure-sentinel/README.md

 ## Overview

 A Windows VM (`CORP-NET-TINY-E1`) was deployed in Azure and deliberately exposed to the internet to attract real attack traffic.
-Failed logon events (Event ID `4625`) flow into a Log Analytics Workspace, where Microsoft Sentinel evaluates three custom analytics rules.
+Failed logon events (Event ID `4625`) flow into a Log Analytics Workspace, where Microsoft Sentinel evaluates three analytics rules configured from adapted KQL queries.

 The honeypot received **real brute-force traffic from multiple countries**.
 The resulting incidents were triaged and documented end-to-end — see [Investigation](#investigation).